VisionOfEmpire97/suiviProjetHekzamGUI/typ sources/Documentation Technique.typ

 === Main Menu
 The main menu is only used to *open* or *create* a project.
 Thus, it is composed of two `QPushButton`.
-- The first leads to the creation menu developped later.
+- The first leads to the creation menu developed later.
 - The second opens a file explorer where you can choose a save file to import.
 It will then redirect you to the evaluation menu.

 === Creation Menu